japrozs/rum/README.md

 # Rum

-Rum is a somewhat-spec compliant parser for the Java Class File Format that is capable of parsing a Java Class file generate by a simple hello world program.
+Rum is a fully-spec compliant parser for the Java Class File Format that is capable of parsing a Java Class file generate by a simple hello world program.

 > `PLEASE DON'T READ THE CODE IF YOU VALUE YOUR MENTAL HEALTH.
 THE CODE IS EXTREMELY EXTREMELY BAD, ALTHOUGH FUNCTIONAL ;)`

 ## Usage

 To build `rum`, run the following commands:

 ```bash
 git clone https://github.com/japrozs/rum.git
 cd rum